Mark-MDO47/SnowGlobe-TFT-Gizmo/README.md

 Here are my extension ideas:
 - I want the snow globe to cycle through several different background images
 - I want to power it ultimately from AC so it can switch on and off with the Christmas tree
+- I want to have some control of loading the background images

 To see issues I had with my plan see https://github.com/Mark-MDO47/CircuitPlaygroundBLE_expts